 Chamberlin has also held a variety of progressively responsible positions at Boeing in operations, engineering, and program management.
 She served as program director for Airborne Warning Systems.
 She led the System Engineering, Integration and Test team as director for Space and Intelligence Systems National Programs.
 She also served as director of Weapon System Engineering and Integration Test for the Comanche Boeing/Sikorsky joint venture, and as program manager for Boeing’s portion of the Engineering, Manufacturing and Development contract.
 She was also program manager for Boeing’s role on the B-2 Bomber program.

-Chamberlin earned a master's degree in engineering management as a Sloan fellow at Stanford University, and an undergraduate degree from the University of Washington.
+Chamberlin earned a master’s degree in engineering management as a Sloan fellow at Stanford University, and has an undergraduate degree in Nursing from the University of Washington.